epfl-ada/ada-2024-project-adacadabra2048/readme.md

     * **Basic statistics**: Total number of Indian STEM videos compared to STEM videos from other countries
     * **Visualize** trends in viewership, likes, dislikes, and subscriber counts.
 * **Historical Context:**
-    *  **Temporal Analysis**: Use upload dates to show how Indian STEM content has grown over time.
+    *  **Topic Breakdown & Temporal Analysis**: Use upload dates to show how Indian STEM content has grown over time.
 Explore whether there’s a specific growth spurt, possibly around particular global events or shifts in online learning trends.

 ### Task 2: What drives Indian making educational content (Influence of Channel Popularity and Content Characteristics)

-* **Influencer Impact:**
-    * **Basic statistics**: Use channel subscriber counts and the SocialBlade rankings to see if top-ranked Indian educational channels drive this trend. (i.e are the top-ranked channels Indians?)
-    * Influencer impact could be discussed in country-scale, for example, big data, deep learning, chat GPT may initially emerge from in some developed countries, and then after some time lag, Indians start to make these tutorials

-* **Causal or Correlational Analysis**:
+* **Money Matters: Are They Teaching for Profit?**:
+    * To understand how Indian STEM content creators make profits from Youtube channels
+* **Success Strategies: How Indian Channels Grow**:
-    * Use causal inference / correlation analyses to see if certain content characteristics—like video length, frequency of uploads, or type of tags—are linked to higher engagement or viewer retention on Indian STEM videos
+    * Use correlation analyses to see if certain content characteristics—like frequency of uploads linked to higher engagement on Indian STEM videos
-    * This is to answer/connect to the previous question: If Indian is indeed the top-ranked STEM channel: Are there certain characteristics that make them successful?
-Or even if Indian is not on top, it’s also interesting because why do they still make videos, even when they’re not high-ranked!?
-    * May have relation with levels of educations.
-Why many channels with less subscribers still making educational videos?
-Maybe many Indian cannot higher education so YouTube become a way
-* **Viewership Patterns Analysis:** On the top-ranked Indian channels:
-    * **Temporal analysis**: Use time-series data to track how views and subscribers have changed for channels posting Indian STEM content.
-This could reveal trends of increasing viewership or shifts in subscriber base around educational events or exam seasons.
+* **Exam Season Heroes: When Students Need Them Most:**
+    * Examine whether there's a correlation between viewer's engaments and exam periods.

-### Task 3: Are Indian teachers good at STEM content?
+### Task 3: Quality Check: How Well Do Indian Tutors Teach?
 (Audience Engagement and Content Reception)
-* **Engagement Metrics Analysis**: Look into the comments, likes, and dislikes to gauge audience reception.
+* **By the Numbers: How Indian Tutors Compare Globally**: Look into the comments, likes, and dislikes to gauge audience reception.
 Analyze:
     * Whether Indian STEM videos have higher or lower engagement than non-STEM or non-Indian content.
     * Disaggregate likes, dislikes, and comments per video to assess the audience's interest in Indian educational content
-* **Sentiment Analysis / Text Analysis**: What are the comments talking about?
+* **The Verdict: What Students Really Think**: What are the comments talking about?
 Are they discuss about the course content or just praising the content creator?
     * Crawl some top comments of a sample of videos using Youtube API.
     * Conduct sentiment analysis on comments to identify overall viewer attitudes.
 For deeper insights, categorize/cluster sentiments by themes or common terms to see what aspects of content resonate most. (e.g some topics have more negative sentiment than others?)
     * Conducting Commenter (or channel) network analysis to see what kind of STEM videos are usually studied together (or made by a channel)